makersacademy/rps-challenge/README.md

 - Swapped results page ':'s for "chose", which is friendlier (tweaked tests that included that text).

-- Styled it all up, added FontAwesome icons
+- Styled it all up, added FontAwesome icons.

+## Reflections

+I feel that I have done quite well sticking to TDD during this project.
+100% of tests pass with 100% coverage.

+I tried only to make changes to pass tests (excluding styling with css, which I consider refactoring as it does not change the functionality).

+I feel that I observed OO principles reasonably well, flog scores are good.

+I'm quite pleased with my solution to determine the winner too.